Nobel Prize Day

 The History Of Nobel Prize Day

-On December 10, 1896, Alfred Nobel suffered a stroke and ended up dying.
-His last will and testament placed 96% of his wealth into the Nobel Foundation.
-Starting in 1901, the Nobel Foundation began to award Nobel Prizes to people who provide the greatest benefit to mankind in the areas of Chemistry, Physics, Physiology, Medicine, Peace, and Literature.
+His testament allocated 96% of his wealth to the Nobel Foundation.
+Starting in 1901, the Nobel Foundation began to award Nobel Prizes to individuals who provided the greatest benefit to mankind in the areas of Chemistry, Physics, Physiology, Medicine, Peace, and Literature.
 From 1901 through 2020, approximately 603 prizes have been awarded to 962 laureates.

 Facts About The Nobel Prize